mmurph211/Chart/README.md

 directory.
 You can change some of the styling in Chart.css to suit your needs.

-If you plan on supporting Internet Explorer 8 or older, you'll need to also minify and add `src/excanvas.js` as well as the image file `src/clear.gif`.
+If you plan on supporting Internet Explorer 8 or older, you'll need to also minify and add `src/excanvas2.js` as well as the image file `src/clear.gif`.

+ExCanvas2 can be used as a drop-in replacement for ExCanvas if you are already using it.
+Search for the string `"outputToBuffer"` in `src/excanvas2.js` for comments on potential performance gains versus `src/excanvas.js`.

 Usage
 -----